Travel & conservation company, since 1991

 Africa Geographic Travel

-The horses at the Bangweulu Wetlands Project were introduced by the previous Bangweulu Wetlands Park Manager, Craig Reid.
+The horses at the Bangweulu Wetlands were introduced by the previous conservation manager, Craig Reid.
 He was a keen horseman who was convinced that horses could greatly assist with monitoring wildlife and, eventually, with anti-poaching patrols.
+Written by: Andrea Reid

 Bangweulu

-The horses arrived in early 2013 and no one knew how they would adapt to Bangweulu Wetlands with its thick elephant grass and vast dambos.
+The horses arrived in early 2013, and no one knew how they would adapt to Bangweulu Wetlands with its thick elephant grass and vast dambos.
 Local communities, who had never seen a horse, greeted them with suspicion and excitement.
-The Bisa people are traditionally hunter-gathers and keeping livestock is not common.
+The Bisa people are traditionally hunter-gathers, and keeping livestock is not common.

 Bangweulu